aws-samples/amazon-eks-security-immersion-day/content/10-regulatory-compliance/cis-bottlerocket-eks/index.en.md

 weight : 34
 ---

-### Prerequisites

-This workshop is most suitable for participants who are currently building solutions in AWS using compute and/or container services.

-#### Target Audience

-This workshop is designed for an audience looking to build vulnerability management solutions using AWS services and native controls.
-Technical owners and individual contributors in Platform teams, Security teams, and Cloud Architecture teams can use this workshop to build advanced vulnerability management configurations.

-#### Costs

-In this workshop, you will create various AWS services. **This workshop will not incur any costs when run using AWS Event Dashboard at an AWS Event**.
-If you plan to run the workshop on your own, please make sure to check the [AWS Free Tier](https://aws.amazon.com/free/) page along with the building a cost estimation using the [AWS Pricing Calculator](https://calculator.aws/#/) to understand the spend involved.

-#### Navigating the workshop

-Navigate the workshop using the left navigation bar.
-You can see the range of tasks on the left.

-#### Cleanup

-Use the cleanup page for instructions on how to cleanup after the workshop is completed.

-#### Feedback

-We appreciate your opinion on how to improve this resource!
-If you have any feedback or suggestions for improvement, please email [amazon-eks-security-immersion-day@amazon.com](mailto:amazon-eks-security-immersion-day@amazon.com)
-.

-### Validating Amazon EKS optimized Bottlerocket AMI against the CIS Benchmark

 The [Center for Internet Security (CIS)](https://www.cisecurity.org/) Benchmarks are best practices for the secure configuration of a target system.
 They define various Benchmarks for the Kubernetes control plane and the data plane.
 For [Amazon EKS](https://aws.amazon.com/eks/) clusters, it’s strongly recommended to follow the [CIS Amazon EKS Benchmark](https://aws.amazon.com/blogs/containers/introducing-cis-amazon-eks-benchmark/).
 However, many organizations also need to harden the operating system on the worker nodes for security and compliance purposes.
 [Bottlerocket](https://aws.amazon.com/bottlerocket/) is a Linux-based open-source operating system that is purpose-built by Amazon Web Services for containers.
 If an organization needs to ensure compliance, the organization must implement the [CIS Benchmark for Bottlerocket](https://www.cisecurity.org/benchmark/bottlerocket).

 In this module, we will have detailed step-by-step instructions on how you can bootstrap an Amazon EKS optimized Bottlerocket Amazon Machine Image (AMI) for the requirements of the [CIS Bottlerocket Benchmarks](https://aws.amazon.com/about-aws/whats-new/2022/08/center-for-internet-security-bottlerocket-available/).
 It will also illustrates how to continuously validate the worker nodes against the Benchmark after deployment to minimize the risk of security configuration drift.